-The components that are covered in this chapter are listed below with references to the sections in which they are discussed.
+The components that are covered in this chapter are shown in the following list with references to the sections in which they are discussed.
 Where applicable, descriptions include the component ID format, a table of the network management utility parameters associated with the component, and any other information that is useful in configuring the component within the network.

 Component Section

-Nodes Section 2.1 1

-(includes access control,

-aliases, Ethernet addressing)
+Nodes (includes access control, aliases, Ethernet addressing) Section 2.1

-Routing component Section 2.2 2
+Routing component (includes areas) Section 2.2

-(includes areas)

-Objects Section 2.3 3
+Objects Section 2.3

-Lines Section 2.4 4
+Lines Section 2.4

-Circuits Section 2.5 5
+Circuits Section 2.5

-Logging Section 2.6 3
+Logging Section 2.6

-Counters Section 2.7 7
+Counters Section 2.7

-Processes Section 2.8 3
+Processes Section 2.8

-PSI modules Section 2.9 9
+RSX-11 PSI modules Section 2.9

 X.25 protocol module

 X.25 server module

 X.29 server module

 X.25 access module

-System component Section 2.1 10
+System component Section 2.10